lisa-lumos/Snowflake/04-databases-tables-views.md

 If unsure what operations to perform on semi-structured data, recommend storing it in a VARIANT column for now.
 For data that is mostly regular and uses only native types (strings and integers), the storage requirements and query performance for operations on relational data and data in a VARIANT column is very similar.

 ## Cloning
 When a db or schema got cloned, privileges of all its child objects are copied, but the container itself's privileges do not get copied.
-Use "copy grants" clause to copy container's privileges (except ownership).
+Use "copy grants" clause to copy container's privileges (except ownership), or grant explicitly.

 Cloned objects get object parameters that were set on the source object.